Tracking modes

 File: .crosslink/rules/tracking-relaxed.md

 Each mode loads its instructions from .crosslink/rules/tracking-{mode}.md.
-You can edit these files to customize the wording, add project-specific rules, or adjust the enforcement level within a mode.
+Edit these files to customize wording or add project-specific rules.

 To reset to defaults: